Connecticut Court Records

 Connecticut Marriage Records

-Connecticut marriage records are official documents containing details of married couples within the Constitution State.
-Such records may include the information on the license application, the certificate created after marriage, or forms signed during the marriage.
+Connecticut marriage records are official documents that provide information regarding individuals married within state limits.
+These records typically include the information on the license application, the certificate created after marriage, or forms signed during the marriage.
 While records vary, marriage records generally provide the following information:

-Connecticut marriage records are important for various reasons.
-Certified documents are often required for any formal transaction that requires proof of relationship, such as applying for spousal benefits, name changes, or passport application.
+Connecticut marriage records are essential for various reasons.
+Certified documents are often required for any formal transaction that requires proof of relationship, such as applying for spousal benefits, name changes, or a passport application.

 Connecticut maintains different types of marriage records, the most common of which include marriage licenses and marriage certificates.
-While both documents are records, they're issued for different reasons.
+While both documents are records related to marriage, they have various functions.

-A Connecticut marriage certificate is a legal document issued after a marriage ceremony has occured.
-They prove the two parties were legally wed under Connecticut marriage laws (Chapter 815e).
-Residents can obtain certified copies of such records by contacting the Connecticut Department of Public Health's State Vital Records Office.
-To obtain a marriage certificate, couples must meet several requirements, including:
+A Connecticut marriage certificate is a legal document issued after a marriage ceremony.
+They prove the two parties were legally wed under Connecticut marriage law (Chapter 815e).
+Residents can obtain certified copies of such records by contacting the Connecticut Department of Public Health’s State Vital Records Office.
+To get a marriage certificate, couples must meet several requirements, including:

 A Connecticut marriage license is a legal document issued by the clerk’s office that grants couples the right to marry.
 Unlike marriage certificates, which are created after a marriage, licenses are issued before the marriage.
 To obtain a Connecticut marriage license, both parties must meet several state requirements, such as: